MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-is-happening-to-machine-learning-server.md

 # What's happening to Machine Learning Server?

-> [!WARNING]
-> The support for Machine Learning Server will end on June 30, 2022.
-This content is being retired and may not be updated in the future.

-This article explains options for replacing the functionality of [Microsoft Machine Learning Server 9.4.7](what-is-machine-learning-server.md) and migration strategies for code and data to other platforms.
+The support for [Microsoft Machine Learning Server 9.4.7](what-is-machine-learning-server.md) will **end on June 30, 2022**.
+This article explains options for replacing the functionality of  and migration strategies for code and data to other platforms.

 Machine Learning Server is enterprise software for data science, providing R and Python interpreters, base distributions of R and Python, additional libraries from Microsoft, and operationalization capability.